Tour TypeHiking, camping, adventure, history, culture.

 - Bus ticket from Machu Picchu down to Aguas Calientes

-- Bus transfer from Ollantaytambo train station to your accommodation in Cusco
+- Bus transfer from Ollantaytambo train station to your Hotel in Cusco

 - Entrance to the thermal springs in Aguas Calientes (optional: 10 soles)

-- Sleeping bags (these can be rented from our office for the US $20 for the entire trek.
+- Sleeping bags (These can be rented from our office for US $20 for the entire trek.
 Every sleeping bag is washed prior to each use).

 - Original passport